 Founder, Equine Business Association

 Christina is the founder of the Equine Business Association.
-As MD of Blacktype Digital, a digital marketing agency, she's the geekiest horse person you're likely to come across.
-She's been in the horse business for over 17 years and also has an equine ecommerce store.
-A dressage addict, she spends her time outside of work slaving for her two british bred sport horses, at horse shows or drinking gin.
+As MD of Blacktype Digital, a digital marketing agency she's the geekiest horse person you're likely to come across.
+She's been in the horse business for over 15 years and also has business interests in equine media, ecommerce and wholesale.
+A dressage addict, she spends her time outside of work slaving for her two british bred sport horses.